Your bank, SIM card, & insurance setup in Australia should be handled immediately after landing on your Working Holiday Visa.

 How Long Does Setup Take?

-Bank account: 1–3 days
+- Bank account: 1–3 days

-Insurance: Immediate (online)
+- Insurance: Immediate (online)

 Common Setup Mistakes to Avoid

-- Delaying bank account setup
+- delaying your bank account application

-- Forgetting to apply for a Tax File Number
+- forgetting to apply for a Tax File Number

 Cost of Setup (Realistic Estimate)